bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/faq.md

 #### What's the dress code?

-The dress code for the wedding itself is semi-formal/cocktail attire.
-Since dress codes are pretty loosely defined, what we mean by this is: suits, jumpsuits, cocktail dresses, and long dresses are all good!
+The dress code for the wedding itself is semi-formal attire.
+Since we've seen many conflicting opinions on the internet about what exactly that is, what we mean by this is: suits, jumpsuits, cocktail dresses, and long dresses are all good!
 The welcome dinner and farewell brunch are both totally casual.

 #### What are you doing about your names?